chasekaylee/Flicks/README.md

 ## User Stories

-The following **required** functionality is completed:

 - [X] User can view movie details by tapping on a cell.
 - [X] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
 - [X] Customize the selection effect of the cell.

-The following **optional** features are implemented:

 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [X] Customize the navigation bar.

-The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Implementation of search bar
-2. Collection View

 ## Video Walkthrough